equinor/mad/packages/core/README.md

 ### Implementation

 _note: this package is new.
 Expect bugs.
 Expect lacking documentation.
-If you have any issues, PLEASE create an issue, and yell at @TormodAase.
+If you have any issues, PLEASE create an issue.
 We want to make this great, but it's impossible to make it great without your input_

 #### Step 1: Installation